scatauk/guidelines/logbook-standards.md

 >
 > 5: Optimising

-This framework is integral to most management systems and can assist in the assessment and improvement of development processes.
+This framework is integral to most management systems and can assist in assessing and improving development processes.
 However, a maturity model has limitations when undertaking a static or comparative analysis of a product.

-The criteria outlined below are provided to fill this gap and can be assessed as [**ABSENT/UNCLEAR**], [**BASIC**] (where there is partial, incomplete, or suboptimal functionality) and [**MATURE**] (where complete, best practice functionality is evident).
+The criteria outlined below are provided to fill this gap and can be assessed as [**ABSENT/UNCLEAR**], [**BASIC**] (where there is partial, incomplete, or suboptimal functionality) and [**MATURE**] (where complete, best-practice functionality is evident).

 ### Criteria